mrmazuu/fb_auto/README.md

 ## Limitations
 - It works on windows only
-- Now it can download post from facebook page only.
+- Now it can download post from facebook pages only.